 Many clients come to us asking whether liquidating their IRA and pension or borrowing from their pension to pay debt is a good option.
 This is often not a sound decision.
 In almost all cases, we strongly advise our clients to consider other options, such as bankruptcy and debt negotiation.

 Borrowing money from a 401(k) fund often creates its own budget problem and must be paid back through withholdings from your paycheck.
 If it has not paid off all of the debt, it often simply becomes another large monthly payment problem.

 Withdrawing funds from retirement savings (be it a 401(k), Roth IRA or traditional IRA) often creates not only a tax penalty, but also taxable income.
 You can generally assume you will get about 60 percent of the funds actually borrowed after paying tax and penalties.

 You need to retire one day.
 When that day comes (usually sooner than later as you had enough funds to borrow or take from your retirement funds), you have compromised your retirement to possibly satisfy some creditors.
 We are consulted by numerous clients who have compromised their retirement, but have not satisfied their creditors, and still need to file for bankruptcy.
 That is why if you are considering tapping into your retirement accounts, it is important to consult with one of our experienced attorneys as soon as possible.

-For answers to any other questions about bankruptcy and taxes — don't hesitate to call or contact our Minneapolis debt relief attorneys in the Twin Cities area for a free consultation.
+For answers to any other questions about bankruptcy and taxes — don't hesitate to call or contact our lawyers in the Twin Cities area for a free consultation.